 Shrubs, though they may need some pruning, are an overall low maintenance, sometimes permanent addition to the landscape.
 Protect your garden plans by choosing shrubs that will tolerate drought and heat well, avoiding the dried out, wilted summer blues.

-Rose.
 Shrub roses come in all shapes, sizes, and colors, providing a fun challenge for your landscaping abilities.
 Mix and match varieties for an eye-catching look.
 Old gardeners’ tails say to put a nail in the ground with the new plants to help provide minerals.
 Harvest the hips at the end of the year for delicious organic rose hip tea!
 Hardiness zones based on variety.

 Medicinal, culinary, fragrant and functional – rosemary fits just as well into the landscape as the herb garden.
 Returning as a perennial each year where it isn’t an evergreen, with small blue flowers in the spring, rosemary is a year-round favorite.
 Hardy to zones six to nine.

 Last but not least, this cousin of the honeysuckle is another heat-loving shrub.
 Most often a wild plant, snowberry is a lovely choice for permaculture, attracting wildlife and providing a habitat.
 Creamy white berries cover the snowberry (hence the name), but they aren’t edible.
 Enjoy this thriving, heat tolerant shrub as part of an ornamental garden or as a companion plant to attract beneficial pollinators and wildlife.
 Hardy to zones two to seven.